digiampietro/myrootfs/README.md

    available on the [supplier's website](https://www.linxglobal.com);
    a possible GNU license violation?

- * The mainboard seems based on the Intel Mainstone devolpoment board that is supported by the Linux kernel and by QEMU;
+ * The mainboard seems based on the Intel Mainstone development board that is supported by the Linux kernel and by QEMU;

  * It seems that there are also patches to fix issues that the kernel